aaronbloomfield/dada/hws/hw10-buffer-overflow.md

 syscall
 ```

-4. If you decide that your attack code should exit directly, you can do this by caling the `exit@plt` "stub" or by making an `exit_group` system call directly.
+4. If you decide that your attack code should exit directly, you can do this by calling the `exit@plt` "stub" or by making an `exit_group` system call directly.
 An example assembly snippet to make an `exit_group` system call is:
 ```
 mov $231, %eax /* system call number 231 = exit_group */
 xor %rdi, %rdi /* arg 1: exit code = 0 */